 Length: 9.5 inches | Material: Fiberglass | Number of Pairs: 5

 Best Budget: Tribal Cooking Reusable Chopsticks

-What We Like: Fiberglass construction, non-slip tips, great price, won't warp
+What We Love: Fiberglass construction, non-slip tips, amazing price, won't warp

-What We Don't Like: Accent design may feel dated
+What We Don't Love: Accent design may feel dated

 One of the best things about fiberglass chopsticks in addition to their durability is that the material is inexpensive.
 This all-black set is simple, practical, and functional, but still visually interesting.
 They're embossed with a subtle starburst cherry blossom design on the handling portion, providing a subtle accent that won’t fade, chip, or break.
 Like our best overall pick, the ends of these chopsticks are frost-textured for easier grabbing.
 With narrow Japanese-style tips and the long, squared shape of the classic Chinese style, these hybrid chopsticks make for an affordable entry-level, all-purpose set.